DanielPikilidis/Greek-Courier-Tracker-Bot/README.md

 It can function either as a simple parcel tracker by passing 1 or more ids or receive updates when a parcel moves by adding the ids.

+Currently it works with ACS, EasyMail, ELTA, Skroutz Last Mile and Speedex.
+I'm trying to add support for Geniki (and any others) but I don't have any tracking codes.

 Invite link: https://discord.com/api/oauth2/authorize?client_id=926129971037093929&permissions=18432&scope=bot

 Or if you want to host it yourself: